Kodekloner/MilcSecurityBot/README.md

  - `PORT`: Port to use for your webhooks
  - `DEL_CMDS`: Whether to delete commands from users which don't have rights to use that command
  - `STRICT_GBAN`: Enforce gbans across new groups as well as old groups.
 When a gbanned user talks, he will be banned.
- - `WORKERS`: Number of threads to use.
-8 is the recommended (and default) amount, but your experience may vary.
  - `SW_API`: Swap watcg API token
  - `CHATS_DIR`: directory path where the chat data are stored for the captcha
  - `CAPTCHAS_DIR`: directory path where the captcha data are stored